Bo Burnham surprises fans with upcoming Netflix special

 April 29, 2021

-Bo Burnham concluded his last comedy special, 2016’s “Make Happy,” by walking out the door of his dimly lit garage into a blindingly bright sunlit backyard as a chorus of mellow violin music slowly drew his performance to an end.
+Bo Burnham concluded his last comedy special, 2016’s “Make Happy,” by walking out the door of his dimly lit guest house into a blindingly bright sunlit backyard as a chorus of mellow violin music slowly drew his performance to an end.

 This summer, the famed comedian, musician, actor and filmmaker will once again be returning to the comedy scene with a brand new special that he filmed alone, without a crew or audience, over the course of the past year.

 On April 26, Burnham posted the following image of a dark, slightly ajar door to his Instagram:

 Fans instantly recognized this as the door he exited out of at the end of “Make Happy” and speculation immediately arose as to what the photo symbolized, especially as Burnham does not often use social media except to promote projects he’s working on.

 Two days after the mysterious door photo, Burnham posted the following announcement to his Twitter: